alexeygrigorev/dirdotenv/README.md

 ### Load environment variables from current directory

+Note: this is not recommended to use directly - use hooks instead.

 ```bash
 # Output export commands for your shell (use --export to prevent accidental exposure)
 eval "$(dirdotenv --export)"